telerik/ajax-docs/controls/radiobuttonlist/client-side-programming/radiobuttonlist-object.md

 |**set_width**|Sets the width of the control.|
 |**get_validationGroup**|Gets the name of validation group to which the list is assigned.  	 |
 |**set_validationGroup**|Sets the validation group to which the list should be assigned.  	 |

+>tip To get or set the selected item, see the [Select Item]({%slug radiobuttonlist/functionality/select-item%}#select-item-client-side) article.

 >caption Methods for Modifying Client-side Event Handlers Dynamically